Updated January 26, 2023

 There it is.

 Do you spend all your time hanging out on social media?
-Are you trying to build authority, but spending more time composing and sharing social posts than actually working on your craft–whatever it is?
+Are you trying to build authority or become a thought leader, but spending more time composing and sharing on social media than actually working on your craft–whatever it is?

 Then maybe you need a social media scheduler.